List of loanwords in the Tagalog language: Spanish

-The loss of the /l/ phoneme can be observed in the Filipino word kutson derived from the Spanish colchón.
+The loss of the /l/ phoneme can be observed in the Filipino word kutsón derived from the Spanish colchón.
 The loss of the /t/ phoneme can be observed in the Filipino words talino (intelligence or wisdom, from Sp. talento) and tina (dye, from Sp. tinta).
-Some Spanish-derived words have also undergone consonant or syllable deletion upon introduction to Tagalog like in the case of limos (from Sp. limosna), masyado (from Sp. demasiado), posas (from Sp. esposas), restawran (from Sp. restaurante), riles (rail, railway or railroad; from Sp. carriles), sindi (from Sp. encender) and sintunado (from Sp. desentonado).
+Some Spanish-derived words have also undergone consonant or syllable deletion upon introduction to Tagalog like in the case of limós (from Sp. limosna), masyado (from Sp. demasiado), posas (from Sp. esposas), restawran (from Sp. restaurante), riles (rail, railway or railroad; from Sp. carriles), sigurado (from asegurado), sindí (from Sp. encender) and sintunado (from Sp. desentonado).

 The Spanish digraph [ll] is pronounced by the Spaniards as /j/ during the Renaissance era and this reflected on the pronunciation and the spelling of Spanish-derived loanwords in Tagalog introduced before the 19th century, where the digraph [ll] becomes [y] in Tagalog.
-Such is the case of the words barya (from Sp. barrilla), kabayo (from Sp. caballo), kutamaya (from.
+Such is the case of the words baryá (from Sp. barrilla), kabayò (from Sp. caballo), kutamaya (from.
 Sp. cota de malla), lauya (a stew of meat and vegetables, from Sp. la olla), sibuyas (from Sp. cebollas) and tabliya or tablea (from Sp. tablilla de chocolate).
 Spanish loanwords in which the digraph [ll] is pronounced as /lj/ in Tagalog might have been introduced (or reintroduced) during the 19th century.
 Examples include apelyido (from Sp. apellido), balyena (from Sp. ballena), kalye (from Sp. calle), kutsilyo (from Sp. cuchillo), makinilya (from Sp. maquinilla de escribir), sepilyo (from Sp. cepillo de dientes), silya (from Sp. silla) and sigarilyo (from Sp. cigarrillo).
 There are also rare cases of Tagalog doublets coming from the same Spanish etymological root which exhibit both the influences of the Renaissance /j/ and the latter /λ/ sounds, like in the case of the Tagalog word pair laryo and ladrilyo, both from Sp. ladrillo.
 There are also instances of the Spanish digraph [ll] being transformed into [l] upon adoption by Tagalog.
-Such is the case of the following words: kulani (lymph node, from Sp. collarín), kursilista (from Sp. cursillista) and úling (coal, soot or charcoal; from Sp. hollín.
+Such is the case in kulani (lymph node, from Sp. collarín).